Exomanz/CustomFailText/README.md

 ```

 ## Installation
-Grab the latest version from the [Releases](https://github.com/Exomanz/CustomFailText/releases/latest "releases") page and install it in your Plugins folder at your Beat Saber directory.
-The mod will do all of the directory and file creation for you, unless you're making a custom file, in which case you have to do it yourself.
+Grab the latest version from the [releases](https://github.com/Exomanz/CustomFailText/releases/latest "releases") page and install it in your Plugins folder at your Beat Saber directory.
+The mod will do all of the directory and file creation for you, unless you're making a custom text file, in which case you have to do it yourself.

-## Contributing to CustomFailText
-Download the source code, and open the project in Visual Studio 2019.
-You may need to resolve your references, but after that you should be able to build the project.
-If you have any suggestions, feel free to submit a pull request!